MonksterFX/emojpy/README.md

 This transpiler supports emojis expressed trough unicode.
 An example of unicode emojis you can find [here](https://unicode.org/emoji/charts/full-emoji-list.html).

 ## working samples
 Under examples you will find some very simple working examples.
-Learn how to execute them with the parsing script in [Examples Doc](./doc/example.md).
+Learn how to execute them with the parsing script in [examples doc](./doc/example.md).

 # release plan
 Features For Release Version 1.0